SandraObanijesu/Adventure-Works-Project/README.md

 # The Data Set
 The dataset used in this project was sourced from Maven Analytics on Udemy, provided in raw form as CSV files.
-I applied ETL (Extract, Transform, Load) processes, utilizing tools like Power Query to efficiently clean, transform, and load the data.
+I applied ETL (Extract, Transform, Load) processes, utilizing tools like Power Query to efficiently clean, transform, and load the data into Power BI Desktop.
 This preparation ensured the dataset was ready for analysis and visualization.
 The data cleaning process included the following steps:
 * Header Promotion: Ensured that the first row of data is used as the header for better clarity.
 * Data Type Formatting: Adjusted data types to ensure accurate analysis and compatibility with Power BI.